6 Best Homeowners Insurance Companies in North Carolina of 2023

-We suggest that you calculate how much coverage you need by using the estimated cost to rebuild your home as a guide.
+We suggest you calculate how much coverage you need by using the estimated cost to rebuild your home as a guide.

 - Dwelling coverage should be high enough to pay for you to rebuild your home from the ground up in the event that it is destroyed.

-- Other structures coverage should be enough to pay for you to repair or rebuild any other structures on your property, including sheds, detached garages, fences, or barns; in most cases, your coverage should be 10% of your dwelling coverage.
+- Other structures coverage should be enough to pay you to repair or rebuild any other structures on your property, including sheds, detached garages, fences, or barns; in most cases, your coverage should be 10% of your dwelling coverage.

 - Personal property coverage protects your personal belongings and will replace them if they are stolen, damaged or destroyed, and your coverage (not including scheduled valuables) should be 50-70% of your dwelling coverage.